EYH0602/blog/source/_posts/proxytunnel-MAC.md

 # Use Proxytunnel on M1 Mac

-When trying to connect from my M1 mac t the lab's servers, I failed multiple times and had to use my old windows laptop to connect from WSL.
+When trying to connect from my M1 mac to the lab's servers, I failed multiple times and had to use my old windows laptop to connect from WSL.

 Our server requires a proxy jump for security reasons, so we use the following lines in the `ssh_config` file